shulgastanslv/notification_system/README.md

-# Notification System from S.T.A.L.K.E.R Call of Pripyat
+# Notification System from S.T.A.L.K.E.R

-Welcome to the S.T.A.L.K.E.R Call of Pripyat Notification System project!
-This repository contains a custom notification system inspired by the S.T.A.L.K.E.R Call of Pripyat game, implemented in Unreal Engine 4 (UE4) with a stunning 4K graphical user interface (GUI).
+Welcome to the S.T.A.L.K.E.R Notification System project!
+This repository contains a custom notification system inspired by the S.T.A.L.K.E.R, implemented in Unreal Engine 4 (UE4) with a stunning 4K graphical user interface (GUI).

 ![Message](message.svg)